orijtech/nodejs-spanner/README.md

 `SPANNER_NODEJS_ANNOTATE_PII_SQL=1`, this is because SQL statements can be sensitive personally-identifiable-information (PII).**

-To test out trace examination, you can use the Zipkin tracing service like this.
+To test out trace examination, you can use Google Cloud Trace like this.

 ```javascript
 function exportSpans(instanceId, databaseId, projectId) {